Aurora Dutch Tulip Cruise

 Our morning cruise takes us north up the Spaarne river to the region of Zaandam with its traditional Dutch green “dollhouse” architecture.
 We cruise into Amsterdam, through the heart and the very center of the city, passing 10 lifting bridges and numerous canal houseboats where the small canals and architecture will take you back to a previous century.

 In the afternoon, we tour Zaanse Schans, an open air conservation area and museum, giving you a vivid impression of the Dutch way of life in the 17th and 18th centuries.
-This historical area consists of authentic houses and windmills, an historic shipyard, a pewter factory, a cheese and dairy farm, and an age-old grocery store dating back to the 1900's.
-In Zaanse Schans you can visit 6 working windmills, a clog maker, a cheese maker, and mustard mill – everything that the Dutch are famous for can be encountered here in this tiny village.
-It's a real treat and an absoluut must for anyone traveling to Holland.
-Zaanse Schans is one of Holland's top tourist destinations.
+This historical area consists of authentic houses and windmills, an historic shipyard, a pewter factory, a cheese and dairy farm, and an age-old grocery store dating back to the 1900’s.
+In Zaanse Schans, you can explore 6 working windmills, a clog maker, a cheese maker, and a mustard mill – this tiny village offers everything the Dutch are famous for.
+It’s a real treat and an absoluut must for anyone traveling to Holland.
+Zaanse Schans is one of Holland’s top tourist destinations.

 Thursday, Day 5 – Zaanse Schans to Alphen aan den Rijn